Exact sparse \(\ell_0\) nonnegative least squares#

 A few details on the actual computations#

 NNLS solver.
-To avoid spending too much time in the NNLS solver at each node, we use a warm start with the active‑set algorithm run to global convergence.
+To avoid spending too much time in the NNLS solver at each node, we use a warm start with the AS algorithm run to global convergence.
 In this setting, warm starts are extremely effective, drastically reducing computation time while keeping an exact solver and avoiding errors from early stopping.

 Implementation.
 The method is implemented in Julia because loops and recursion are efficiently compiled.

-Examples of matrix sparse Nonnegative Least Squares#
+Example of matrix sparse Nonnegative Least Squares#

 import tensorly as tl